arkodoescode/dothaven/README.md

 ## Post Setup

-☑︎ Login to raycast using GitHub
+- Login to Box Drive

-☑︎ AltTab - Shortcut 2 - Siwtching between windows of active app (opt + tab)
+- Import raycast settings from Box Drive `config/raycast/`

+- Import alt-tab settings from Box Drive `config/alt-tab/`

-☑︎ LinearMouse config
+- LinearMouse
+    - enable reverse scrolling for external mouse
+    - set scroll by pixel (around halfway)
+    - There is a config file for reference in Box Drive `config/linearmouse/linearmouse.json` but note that it is device and vendor specific.

 ☑︎ [TinkerTool](http://www.bresink.com/osx/0TinkerTool/download.php) (for disabling dock animation and delay)